goodeggs/bites/src/documents/posts/2014-01-06-export-this.html.md

   url: "http://bites.goodeggs.com/posts/export-this/"
 ---

-When you require a module in Node.js, what are you getting back?
-When you write a module, what options do you have for designing its interface.
+When you require a module in Node, what are you getting back?
+When you write a module, what options do you have for designing its interface?

-In this post, I describe your options for module interface design based on examples you can find in the wild.
-My goal is to help you understand the design decisions the authors made so you can apply them when writing modules for your own use or to share with the world.
+In this post, my goal is to identify and illustrate good practices for module interface design based on examples found in the wild.
+I'll help you understand the design decisions the authors made so you can apply them when writing modules for your own use or to share with the world.

 <!-- more -->